soundofives/worldbuilding/Locations/15k/15k/Adventures/Adventure 2/Adventure 2.md

 **Scene 2: Downtime**
 Other things happen during these ten days!
 1. The Crew is introduced to some other students: Daliborn and Dragana Regalwood, elf siblings. [[Saamy Nightscribe]] if they use the [[Library]]. [[Dariush the Quiet]] if they explore the [[Gardens]].
 Professors if they explore the Tower more.
-2. [[Zoran Drakewolf]] explores the cleared Crypt and finds the chamber of [[Fraz]], warded strongly.
+2. [[Zoran Drakewolf]] explores the cleared Crypt and finds the chamber of [[Fraz, Var-Az the Hollow King]], warded strongly.
 He wants to show the PCs, and says they should keep a lookout for any magic that can break powerful wards--and they should probably keep quiet about it.

 The PCs can use their recovery time as light downtime.
 They can go into the city as long as they don't do much strenuous stuff.